 Costs

 Plausible is open source.
-This means that the source code is out there for anyone to host their own analytics.
-However, you need to be technical, and you still need to pay for your own hosting and make sure to keep the software up to date.
+This means the source code is out there for anyone to host their analytics.
+However, you need to be technical, and you still need to pay for your own hosting and keep the software up to date.

-Simple Analytics is not open source and only has paid options.
-The Starter plan and the Business Plan:
+Simple Analytics is not open source and only has paid options (based on a yearly plan)

 Why do we care

-Adriaan started Simple Analytics four years ago to make the internet a little bit safer and provide an alternative to data-devouring machines like Google.
-We genuinely believe it can get actionable insights without using personal data or tracking mechanisms.
+Adriaan started Simple Analytics four years ago to make the internet safer and provide an alternative to data-devouring machines like Google.
+We genuinely believe you can get actionable insights without using personal data or tracking mechanisms.

 We built Simple Analytics not only for companies that want to comply with GDPR law but for organizations that care about their visitors.
-By supporting us in our mission, you are not only preserving your visitor's privacy but also supporting a small independent team of two.
-Feel free to give us a try.
+By supporting us in our mission, you are not only preserving your visitor’s privacy but also supporting a small independent team.
+Feel free to give us a try